CollinQuiason/Predictive-Parking/README.md

 # Parking Data
-Analysis, cleaning, and visualization of data used for research leveraging AI/ML to predict parking availability
+Analysis, cleaning, and visualization of data used for and produced by research leveraging AI/ML to predict parking availability

 Parking Availability Forecasting Model - https://ieeexplore.ieee.org/document/9071688